Describing the Nonuniversal Galaxy Merger Timescales in IllustrisTNG: Effects of Host Halo Mass, Baryons, and Sample Selection: Models for Arbitrary Starting Radii and selection effects

 To better describe the merger timescales for events starting at any radius within the halo, we introduce a correction based on $r$ and adjust the mass ratio dependence at the low-mass end.
 We find that the dependence of \( \log_{10}(T_{\rm{mod}}/T_{\rm{sim}}) \) on \( r \) originates from \( M_{\rm host}(<r) \).
 Figure~\ref{fig:mass_correct} shows \( M_{\rm host}(<r)/M_{\rm host,0} \) as a function of \( r/r_{\rm host,0} \) for our merger sample.
 The fraction \( M_{\rm host}(<r)/M_{\rm host,0} \) increases with \( r/r_{\rm host,0} \), following a power-law trend up to \( r/r_{\rm host,0} \sim 10^{-0.5} \), beyond which the growth gradually slows down.
 This is due to the halo's non-spherical mass distribution and boundary.
 As \( r \) approaches \( r_{\rm vir} \), the enclosed sphere extends beyond the irregular halo boundary, capturing little additional mass and slowing the total mass increase.
 If \( M_{\rm host}(<r) \) determines the merger timescale, this is not an issue.
 However, if the relevant factor is not the enclosed spherical mass but an alternative effective mass, such as the elliptical mass, this trend could introduce a bias across different \( r \), as demonstrated in Figure~\ref{fig:extend_test}.
 This bias can be corrected by defining an effective host halo mass.
 The relationship between \( M_{\rm host}(<r)/M_{\rm host,0} \) and \( r/r_{\rm host,0} \) is well described by

 with best-fit parameters \( r_{\rm t} = 0.833 \) and \( \eta = 1.257 \).
 Based on this relation, we define a correction factor

 which is normalized such that \( f_c(1) = 1 \), ensuring consistency with our previous results.
 The effective host halo mass is then defined as \( f_c M_{\rm host}(<r) \), which is also presented in Figure~\ref{fig:mass_correct}.
-To better describe the mass ratio dependence, We replace \( [M_{\rm{host}}(<r)/M_{\rm{sat}}]^{\beta} \) with a double power law:
+To better capture the mass ratio dependence, motivated by the power-law upturn bias seen in Figure~\ref{fig:extend_test}, we replace $[M_{\rm{host}}(<r)/M_{\rm{sat}}]^{\beta}$ with a double power-law form:

 where \( M_{\rm{ratio}} = M_{\rm{host}}(<r) / M_{\rm{sat}} \).
 We test replacing \( M_{\rm host}(<r) \) with \( f_c M_{\rm host}(<r) \) in \( M_{\rm ratio} \), \( \Lambda \), and \( T_{\rm dy} \) and find that only \( T_{\rm dy} \) requires modification.
 Adjusting the other components have negligible or adverse effects on the results.
 Therefore, we define a new $T_{\rm dy}$ as